jrcarob/astrotourism/README.md

 # Astrotourism — Reproducible pipeline outputs and provenance

 This repository contains a bibliometric analysis pipeline for "Astrotourism".
-This README documents every output the pipeline produces, the provenance (how each file is generated), required inputs, software environment and package recommendations, and instructions to reproduce the outputs exactly (or approximately) for archiving on GitHub / Zenodo.
+This README documents every output the pipeline produces, the provenance (how each file is generated), required inputs, software environment and package recommendations, and instructions so users can trace provenance and reproduce the results and the outputs exactly (or approximately).

-To archive this repository on Zenodo, include this README (and a CITATION.cff or a plain citation file) in the deposit so users can trace provenance and reproduce the results.

 ---